FutureDropout/HapticMotorDrive/README.md

 Proceed to the following steps to enable vnc:

-1. Open prompt and type the following:
+1. Open terminal and type the following:
 ```
 sudo raspi-config
 ```